-Halloween equals Horror Movies … so what’s on and where?
+Halloween equals Horror Movies.
+So What’s on and Where?

-Halloween wouldn’t be complete without a horror movie or two.
+Halloween wouldn’t be complete without horror movies.

-In Dublin the Horrorthon will kick off tomorrow, Thursday October 25th, at the Irish Film Institute (IFI), tickets can be purchased for the whole event that runs through to Monday, October 29th or you can buy one day tickets, two day tickets, three … you get the gist.
+In Dublin the Horrorthon will kick off tomorrow, Thursday October 25th, at the Irish Film Institute (IFI).
+Tickets can be purchased for the whole event that runs through to Monday, October 29th.
+Or you can buy one day tickets, two day tickets, three … you get the gist.
 There are over 30 films to choose from, from all around the world and of different horror varieties so those attending shouldn’t be disappointed.
-The Lighthouse Cinema in Smithfield will host Fright House which will run from Friday, October 26th through to Halloween night on Wednesday, October 31st and they will screen some of the best horror movies made including The Shining and A Nightmare on Elm Street, so the opportunity to see these on the ‘Big Screen’ will be worth the trip.
+The Lighthouse Cinema in Smithfield will host Fright House which will run from Friday, October 26th through to Halloween night on Wednesday, October 31st.
+And they will screen some of the best horror movies made including The Shining and A Nightmare on Elm Street.
+So the opportunity to see these on the ‘Big Screen’ will be worth the trip.

 In Cork the Triskel Art Centre will host a Halloween Special of their cult film programme Twisted Celluloid over the two nights of Tuesday October 30th and Wednesday, October 31st.
 They will screen; Excision, Antiviral, Chained, American Mary and V/H/S along with a selection of short films.
 Ticket prices to see all five films is €30.00, which is unbeatable value.

-In Belfast there’ll be a Halloween Horror Screening as part of the Belfast Film Festival of Triangle on The Lagan Boat … tickets are limited and you’re advised to bring your own food, drink and wrap up warm.
+In Belfast there’ll be a Halloween Horror Screening as part of the Belfast Film Festival of Triangle on The Lagan Boat.
+Tickets are limited and you’re advised to bring your own food, drink and wrap up warm.
 Sounds like fun!

-If you’re staying in this Halloween there are plenty of films that you can choose from … here are five of my favourite Halloween Horror Films, in no particular order … so grab your duvet, sweets and treats and what ever you do don’t look behind you …
+If you’re staying in this Halloween there are plenty of films that you can choose from.
+Here are five of my favourite Halloween Horror Films, in no particular order.
+So grab your duvet, sweets and treats and whatever you do don’t look behind you!

-The Texas Chainsaw Massacre – 1974
+- The Texas Chainsaw Massacre – 1974

-The Exorcist – 1973
+- The Exorcist – 1973

-The Blair Witch Project – 1999
+- The Blair Witch Project – 1999

-Let the Right One In – 2008
+- Let the Right One In – 2008

 - The Birds – 1963